The Village of Chagrin Falls Street Department’s annual leaf pick-up program.

 KEEP ALL LEAF WINDROWS EASY TO REACH

 Place all leaf windrows no further than 4 feet from the edge of the road if possible.
 This is the maximum reach of the vacuum hose on the leaf vacuum machine.
 Also, please keep leaves 4 feet away from obstructions such as; mailboxes, utility poles, fire hydrants, and landscaping features.
 These items make the collection process more difficult and slower, hindering productivity.
 Also, we cannot reach leaf piles that are behind vehicles parked in the roadway, which will be left until the next collection round.

 NO BRANCHES OR DEBRIS

 Please place out only leaves for collection.
 Yard waste items such as branches, vines, flower trimmings, grass clippings, and weeds will clog the vacuum machine tube and cause delays in the collection process.
 In addition, items such as stones, rocks, rakes, etc. can break the vacuum machines.
 If any foreign material is found in leaf piles, the crew may pass by the pile and leave a notice to remove the material before collection can take place.

 See leaf collection in progress in this video.

 Once the final pass through town is complete, you can place your leaves in bags and put them out with your refuse for collection on your regular garbage day.
 There is no Spring loose leaf collection.

-While the total volume of leaves varies from year-to-year, the Street Department collected 2805 cubic yards of leaves in the 2012 season!
-The leaves were vacuumed up in 255 truckloads and transported to the Street Department garage transfer area.
+While the total volume of leaves varies from year-to-year, the Street Department collected 2,475 cubic yards (742,500 lbs or 371.25 Tons) of leaves in the 2020 season!
+The leaves were vacuumed up in truckloads and transported to the Street Department garage transfer area.